List of Senedd elections

 This is a list of elections to the Senedd (Welsh Parliament; Senedd Cymru; formerly the National Assembly for Wales until May 2020), the devolved legislature of Wales.
 These elections have been held regularly since its establishment in 1999.
-The elections were held every four years from 1999, but were increased to five years following the Wales Act 2014 for the 2016 election.
+The elections are held every four years since 2026 following the Senedd Cymru (Members and Elections) Act 2024, and every four years between 1999 and 2016.
+It was held every five years between 2016 and 2026 following the Wales Act 2014.